 In order to convert this into the NPS scale, just multiply by two.
 A 1-star rating is a 2 on the NPS scale, a 2-star is a 4, and so on.

-Competitive Benchmarking with Reviews
+Competitive benchmarking with reviews

 Of course, your competitors’ online reviews are publically available as well.
 You can use their review data to estimate their Net Promoter Score.
 By doing this, you’ll be able to see how well you’re doing at engaging your customers compared to your competitors.